April 29, 2021

 That is the reason why it is so important to know the early and the real signs of losing hair for good.
 Only then we can take the right steps to stop it.
 The sooner we start taking care of our hair, the less hair we lose.
-We can even reverse the process and help some of the hair lost to regrow.
+We can even reverse the process and help some of the hair loss to regrow.
 The trick is not to give up the treatment and be consistent and patient!
 Like everything else around us, our hair needs some attention too!

-When it comes to losing hair, the ‘when’ and the ‘how’ is not easy to figure out.
+When it comes to losing hair, the ‘when’ and the ‘how’ are not easy to figure out.
 But, studies show that male pattern baldness mostly starts before the age of 21.
 It is crucial to know the signs, to be able to slow, stop or better yet, reverse it!

-In most cases, this is the first starting point; the hair starts moving backwards from the front of the head and the sides.
+In most cases, this is the first starting point; the hair starts moving backward from the front of the head and the sides.
 So, if you notice this, it’s a good idea to pay more attention or see a professional.

 The next most common spot that visibly loses hair is the crown or the vertex; the topest part of the back of the head.